stonegold546/website/content/post/interpretation-regression-coefficients.md

 We should interpret regression coefficients for continuous variables as we would descriptive dummy variables, unless we intend to make causal claims.
 {{% /alert %}}

-I am going to be teaching regression labs in the Fall, and somehow, I stumbled onto Gelman and Hill's Data analysis using regression and multilevel/hierarchical models.
-So I started reading it and it's a good book.
+I am going to be teaching regression labs in the Fall, and somehow, I stumbled onto Gelman and Hill's _Data analysis using regression and multilevel/hierarchical models_.[^1] So I started reading it and it's a good book.

 A useful piece of advice they give is to interpret regression coefficients in a predictive manner (p.
 34).
 To see what they mean, let us consider an example.